bpjfarias/tibians-quiz/README.md

 Made with care by **Brayan Farias**.
 Connect with me on [Linkedin!](https://www.linkedin.com/in/ricardoltt/)

 ### Disclaimer
-All contents and rights of [Tibia](https://www.tibia.com/news/?subtopic=latestnews) belongs to CipSoft GmbH.
+All contents and rights of [Tibia](https://www.tibia.com/news/?subtopic=latestnews) belongs to CipSoft GmbH.<br />
-This README. md is an adaptation from [@ricardoltt](https://github.com/ricardoltt) on his project aluraquiz-contemplese.
-You can check it [here](https://github.com/ricardoltt/aluraquiz-contemplese)
+My README is an adaptation from [@ricardoltt](https://github.com/ricardoltt) on his project [aluraquiz-contemplese.](https://github.com/ricardoltt/aluraquiz-contemplese)